APJansen/TDUr/README.md

 So it _is_ possible to not use a neural network but explicitly tabulate all possible afterstates and estimate a value for each one separately.
 Nevertheless, this is still not the best way to go, because there will be no generalization from states to other similar states whatsoever.
 The agent will have to visit each of these states many times during training to obtain a good approximation of the value function.
+In contrast with a neural network, states that are very similar will have similar values, and the network will learn which differences are important and which are not.

 <a name="plcy"/>

 ## Policy

-The value function as presented above is not yet completely well defined, because the win probability in a given (after)state depends on the moves chosen subsequently.
+The value function as presented above is actually not yet completely well defined, because the win probability in a given (after)state depends on the moves chosen subsequently.
 More formally, it depends on the _policy_ used, where a policy is a map from a state to an action, i.e. a way of choosing a move.

 What we are after is the optimal policy, choosing the action that maximizes the win probability against an opponent also playing optimally.
 Given the true value function assuming optimal play, we can easily obtain the optimal policy, simply by choosing the action that maximizes the afterstate value.

 Of course we don't have this either, but we can work our way towards it.
 We start with some random value function as defined in the previous section.
 From this we derive a policy as above, this is called the _greedy policy_, because it maximizes the value in the next state, and does not take into consideration that to obtain the longer term maximum we might have to accept short term losses.
 Then we update our estimate of the value function to more accurately reflect the win probability of this policy (see below how).
 Then we use this updated value function to define a new policy in the same way.
 Iterating this is called _policy iteration_, and will allow us to converge to the optimal policy and value function.